diwali gifts

 The best Diwali gifts for him

-SMR Days’ Arpoador shirt blends the founders’ global travel experiences with heritage Indian craft.
-Handmade from blue tie-dyed cotton, the straight-fit shirt has a covered placket and concealed front patch pockets.
+SMR Days’ embroidered shirt blends the founders’ global travel experience with heritage Indian craft.
+Handmade from cotton with a unique embroidered design, the shirt has a Grandad collar, chest pocket and buttoned cuffs for an effortlessly cool but laidback look.
 The ideal gift for someone looking for a contemporary option grounded in tradition.

 Buy Now